Click2Cloud/fog-telefonica/docs/network.md

 ### Request Layer

-The request abstraction maps directly to the [OpenStack Network API](http://developer.openstack.org/api-ref-networking-v2.html).
-It provides the most efficient interface to the OpenStack Network service.
+The request abstraction maps directly to the [Telefonica Network API](http://developer.telefonica.org/api-ref-networking-v2.html).
+It provides the most efficient interface to the Telefonica Network service.

 To see a list of requests supported by the service:
 ```